parisian 16-year-olds talk europe, love and liberté

 In our new documentary, i-D hits the French capital and meets the teenagers making their mark on the city today.

-enter an alternative space and time with antoine bruy's imagery
+enter an alternative space and time through antoine bruy's imagery

 The French photographer roamed across the landscapes of Europe to capture the daily life of those living on the margins of our society, creating an alternative way of living and consuming.